ebd622/az204/5_services/event_hub/README.md

 #### Partitioning
 - Each Event Hub is partitioned;
 - You may have up to 32 patirions (minimum 1);
-- You choose partitions when creating e-hub (no way to change it later on);
+- You have to choose partitions when creating e-hub (no way to change it later on);
 - When you send messages to e-hub there is no garantie that each partition will be utilized equaly.
 So, each partition may grow at a different rate:

 ![](../../images/event_hub.gif)